What kind of software is Remcos?

 Remcos (Remote Control and Surveillance) is a Remote Access Tool (RAT) that anyone can purchase and use for whatever purpose they wish.
-The tool itself is legitimate, however, although Remcos's developers strictly forbid misuse, some cyber criminals use this tool to generate revenue by various malicious means.
-Research shows that many cyber criminals proliferate these infections using spam email campaigns.
-Some examples include "DHL Email Virus" and "Arrival Notice Email Virus".
+The tool itself is is presented as legitimate, however, although Remcos's developers strictly forbid misuse, some cyber criminals use this tool to generate revenue by various malicious means.

 How did Remcos infiltrate my computer?

 As mentioned above, Remcos is typically proliferated using spam campaigns.
 Users receive deceptive emails that contain malicious MS Office attachments.
 The messages typically states that the user has received a package, has a bill to pay, or similar.
 In any case, users are encouraged to open the attachment immediately.

 Once opened, the file encourages users to enable macro commands, otherwise the content will not be displayed properly.
 By enabling macros, users grant files permission to execute commands that infiltrate viruses into the system.
 This malware distribution method is simple and effective, but does have flaws.